mesonbuild/meson/docs/markdown/Build-targets.md

 Meson provides four kinds of build targets: executables, libraries (which can be set to be built as static or shared or both of them at the build configuration time), static libraries, and shared libraries.
-They are created with the commands `executable`, `static_library` and `shared_library`, respectively.
+They are created with the commands `executable`, `library`, `static_library` and `shared_library`, respectively.
 All objects created in this way are **immutable**.
 That is, you can not change any aspect of them after they have been constructed.
 This ensures that all information pertaining to a given build target is specified in one well defined place.